 No. But that’s just me.
 I have never been a big talker, and I love having permission to settle into spacious silence.
 It helps me access my creativity.

 It seems almost impossible to get offline for any extended period these days.
 We did not have internet in our rooms for most of the retreat, but it was available in the public areas.
 I have been on silent retreats where there is no access at all to internet, and I must admit, it does deepen the experience.
 Internet is a huge distraction when you are trying to reduce mental noise.

 Q. Don’t you get bored?

 No!
-In fact what often happens for me is that I recognise how bored I am when engaged in the mindless distractions and entertainment of what we call normal daily life.
-I appreciate the richness of simply resting in the present moment.
-A strange thing occurs then: the environment starts to rise up to meet the increased awareness, and starts offering gifts, like coincidences and synchronicity.
+In fact what often happens for me is that I recognise how bored I am when engaged in the mindless distractions of what we call normal daily life.
+I start to recognise the richness of resting in the present moment.
+A strange thing occurs then: the environment starts to rise up to meet my increased awareness, and starts offering gifts, like coincidences and synchronicity.

 Q. What is the benefit of a long-term silent meditation retreat?

-You learn how to get out of your own way.
+I learned how to get out of my own way.
 It’s refreshing not to get caught up in the drama that can consume your daily waking life.
 You can choose instead to simply observe whatever arises with detachment and decide rationally whether or not a response is required, rather than reacting out of emotion.

 This process has 2-parts:

 - Don’t create froth

 - Don’t contribute to the froth